Dr. Kenneth Wilburn

 Academic Home Page: http://core.ecu.edu/hist/wilburnk/

-Students in HIST 1051 will learn the subject matter of American History Since 1877 in provincial, national and global contexts.
+Students in HIST 1030 will learn the subject matter of World Civilization to 1500 in provincial, national and global contexts with particular emphasis on homocentricity.
 Jules Benjamin's A Student's Guide to History will introduce students to research methodology, principles, and concepts related to the discipline of history and historical research.
-Finally, students will learn about history's contribution to general knowledge, as well as how American history teaches us about the human experience.
+Finally, students will learn about history's contribution to general knowledge, as well as how World Civilization teaches us about the human experience.

 Class Attendance Policy:

 Please enjoy Facebook, Twitter, Instagram, Snapchat, email and your telephone before you enter and after you exit our classroom.
 In class you may use your communications device only for taking class notes.
-Your classmates and I thank you in advance for your good manners and respectful commitment to intellectual engagement in American History since 1877.
+Your classmates and I thank you in advance for your good manners and respectful commitment to intellectual engagement in World Civilization to 1500.

 East Carolina University seeks to comply fully with the Americans with Disabilities Act (ADA).